flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-33220A/Keysight-33220A.md

 ---
-title: Connecting to Keysight 33220A by Agilent in Python
+title: Connecting to Keysight (Agilent) 33220A by Agilent in Python
-sidebar_label: Keysight 33220A
+sidebar_label: Keysight (Agilent) 33220A
-description: The Keysight 33220A is a 20 MHz synthesized function generator with built-in arbitrary waveform and pulse capabilities.
+description: The Keysight (Agilent) 33220A is a 20 MHz synthesized function generator with built-in arbitrary waveform and pulse capabilities.
 Itscombination of bench-top and system features makes this function generator a versatile solution for your testing requirements now and in the future.
 keywords: [rf signal generators, Agilent, InstrumentKit]
 slug: /instruments-database/rf-signal-generators/agilent/keysight-33220a
 image: https://res.cloudinary.com/dhopxs1y3/image/upload/w_600,q_auto,f_auto/e_bgremoval/v1692719424/Instruments/RF%20Signal%20Generators/Keysight-33220A/file.jpg